PeterOeClausen/Thesis/README.md

     optionsBuilder.UseSqlServer("Server = (localdb)\\mssqllocaldb; Database = ObjectData; Trusted_Connection = True; AttachDbFileName=C:\\Databases\\ObjectDB.mdf");
     break;
 ```
 Note that the connectionstring identifies the Server, this is usually "Server = (localdb)\\mssqllocaldb;", the name of the database: "Database = ObjectData;", that it's a trusted connection: "Trusted_Connection = True;" and the path to the database file (.mdf) "AttachDbFileName=C:\\Databases\\ObjectDB.mdf".
+The ObjectDB.mdf file will be created later with the command "Update-Database".

 Also, you need to specify the path to the Laugavegur dataset on your computer in *ConsoleAppForInteractingWithDatabase/LaugavegurDatasetInserter.cs* around line 34.
 Eg:
 ```